anthony3974/XMLToHTML/README.md

 **Version**: Final

 - Works for me, may work for you.
-- Includes a template XML layout at the first folder location: `classlibrary1.xml`.
+- Includes a template XML layout.
+File name: `classlibrary1.xml`.
-- Sample output HTML is provided at the first folder location: `classlibrary1.html`.
+- Sample output HTML is provided.
+File name: `classlibrary1.html`.